 - Delete the email and any attachments

 - If you have any questions, visit Amazon Customer Service

 In the future, visit Amazon.com directly via your browser.
-Then, log in to your personal account to see any important messages.
+Then, log in to your account to see any important messages to verify orders.

 What Private Investigators Need to Know